DaviCandidodeOliveira/Davacode/README.md

 - 👋 Hi, I’m @Davacode
-- 👀 I’m interested in programin.
+- 👀 I’m interested in programing.
 - 🌱 I’m currently learning Java and C++.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me :
+- 📫 How to contact :
 - Email:  Davicandidodeoliveira2002@gmail.com.